214.651.6100 Call or Text Now

 4. The doctor, nurse, or medical professional’s negligence was determined to be the direct cause of the injuries.

-The mother or baby can suffer from distress due to c-section complications during delivery, and the doctor needs to be prepared to act if this should happen, otherwise he could cause the child to suffer a serious birth injury.
-Some of the more-common birth injuries that can develop during/after a C-section include:
+The mother or baby can suffer from distress due to c-section complications during delivery, and the doctor needs to be prepared to act if this should happen.
+Otherwise, he could cause the child to suffer a serious birth injury.
+Some of the more common birth injuries that can develop during or after a C-section include:

 • Scarring, lacerations, and abrasions